nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 down a whole lot a Germans for?
 Is they worse than Americans or any other nation a white people?
-You done do the right thing, honey, and Ise with you and I love you the more for that....
-But all the same, we can’t stay in Harlem no longer, for the bulls will sure get you.”
+You done do the right thing, honey, and Ise with you and I love you the more for that.<span class="three-dots"></span>But all the same, we can’t stay in Harlem no longer, for the bulls will sure get you.”

 “I been thinking a gitting away from the stinking mess and go on off to